 Follow this procedure if you want to run System File Checker in Safe Mode, Boot Time or Offline.

-You can also use the sfc.exe program to help you troubleshoot crashes that occur in the user mode part of Windows 8.1, Windows 7 & Vista.
+You can also use the sfc.exe program to help you troubleshoot crashes that occur in the user mode part of Windows 10, Windows 8.1, Windows 7 & Vista.
 These crashes may be related to missing or damaged operating system files.
-To do so you may have to access the log files.
+To do so, you may have to access the log files.

-The sfc.exe program writes the details of each verification operation and of each repair operation to the CBS.log file.
-Each sfc.exe program entry in this file has an [SR] tag.
+The sfc.exe program writes the details of each verification operation and each repair operation to the CBS.log file.
+Each sfc.exe program entry in this file has a [SR] tag.
 The CBS.log file is located in the %windir%\Logs\CBS folder.

 You can search for [SR] tags to help locate SFC.exe program entries.
 To perform this kind of search and to redirect the results to a text file, follow these steps: